Vasopressin receptor 1A: Structure and function

-Human AVPR1A cDNA is 1472 bp long and encodes a 418 amino-acid long polypeptide which shares 72%, 36%, 37%, and 45% sequence identity with rat Avpr1a, human AVPR2, rat Avpr2, and human oxytocin receptor (OXTR), respectively.
-AVPR1A is a G-protein coupled receptor (GPCR) with 7 transmembrane domains that couples to Gaq/11 GTP binding proteins, which along with Gbl, activate phospholipase C activity.
-Clinically, the V1A receptor is related to vasoconstriction compared to the V1B receptor that is more related to ACTH release or the V2 receptor that is linked to the antidiuretic function of ADH.
+Human AVPR1A cDNA is 1472 bp long and encodes a 418 amino-acid long polypeptide which shares 72%, 36%, 37%, and 45% sequence identity with rat AVPR1A, human AVPR2, rat AVPR2, and human oxytocin receptor (OXTR), respectively.
+AVPR1A is a G-protein coupled receptor (GPCR) with 7 transmembrane domains that couples to Gaq/11 guanosine triphosphate (GTP) binding proteins, which along with Gbl, activate phospholipase C activity.
+Clinically, the V1A receptor is related to vasoconstriction compared to the V1B receptor that is more related to adrenocorticotropic hormone (ACTH) release or the V2 receptor that is linked to the antidiuretic function of antidiuretic hormone (ADH).

 Ligand binding

-In the N-terminal juxtamembrane segment of the AVPR1A, the glutamate residue at position 54 (E54) and the arginine residue at position 46 (R46) are critical for binding with AVP and AVP agonists, with E54 likely to interact with AVP and R46 to contribute to a conformational switch.
+In the N-terminal juxtamembrane segment of the AVPR1A, the glutamate residue at position 54 (E54) and the arginine residue at position 46 (R46) are critical for binding with arginine vasopressin (AVP) and AVP agonists, with E54 likely to interact with AVP and R46 to contribute to a conformational switch.

 Competitors of [125I]Tyr-Phaa-specific binding to AVPR1A include: